lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 to structure our Ember.js code:

-* The application has 3 different types of URLs, which will guide how we implement our routes
+* The application has 3 different types of URLs, which will guide how we implement our routes [TODO: rephrase; you do not "guide how"]
 * The page layout
 * The displayed content ( we manipulate posts )
+  [TODO: this last item is unclear; make it more specific; not sure what the parenthetical is getting at; how are the posts manipulated?; seems like we're just showing them]

 ## The layout